hl2guide/RunMPV/README.md

 Last Updated: _30/03/2020_

-An application to run a video or playlist in MPV (https://mpv.io/) at a specific quality.
+An C# WinForms app for Windows to run a video or playlist in MPV (https://mpv.io/) at a specific quality.

 It's useful for playing videos in a low bandwidth fashion.